Kostya19/ziggeo_drupal/README.txt

 Go to the "Manage Display" tab of your entity type, and select the formatter for the desired Ziggeo field.
 Then click the gear icon to configure formatter settings.
 Formatter will use when view a content.
+Formatter do not be shown unless the video was recorded or uploaded.

 Now you can add content with video.